fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/index.md

 ## Work Requirements and Grading
-Assignments are usually worth either 2 points (weekly discussion posts), 10 points (weekly learning reflections; although sometimes these are 12 or 15), or 20 points (larger assignments and the final learning reflection)
+Assignments are usually worth either 2 points (weekly discussion posts), 10 points (weekly learning reflections; although sometimes these are 12 or 15), or 20 points (for larger, special assignments)

 The little equations after the assignment type indicates `number of assignments` x `points for each` x `weight` = `total points`
 - Occasional reading/lecture quizzes (~6x~10 = ~60)